 The U.S. Constitution Course: An American View of Law, Liberty and Government presents a view of government based on a biblical Christian worldview.

-The course is presented through 12 video lectures by Jake MacAulay, and each session is introduced by Michael Anthony Peroutka.
+The course is presented through 12 video lectures by Jake MacAulay with introductions for each session by Michael Anthony Peroutka.
 While MacAulay’s lectures are the primary visual focus of the lectures, they are also illustrated occasionally with video clips and graphics.
 Videos are professionally produced with at least two camera angles.
 MacAulay lectures at a rapid-fire pace which makes the lectures move quickly but can sometimes be hard to keep up with.

 Detailed outlines in the companion student manual cover all key points, although the outlines are not sufficient on their own.
 The outlines should assist students with review, especially if they find the pace of the lectures hard to follow.
 Videos clearly show the transition of topics so students can easily follow along in their books.

-In the video lectures, Macaulay argues against the idea that even Jefferson and Franklin were deists in their theological beliefs.
+In the video lectures, Macaulay argues against the idea that even Jefferson and Franklin were Deists in their theological beliefs.
 His goal is to help students see that our Founding Fathers created our country based on a Christian worldview.
-His use of selective quotes supports his argument, although he doesn’t present any of the contrary evidence that others would present to the contrary.
+His use of selective quotes supports his argument, although he doesn’t present any of the contrary evidence that others would present.
 He argues that even if they didn’t believe the basic doctrines of Christianity, they believed the basic values based upon Christianity.

 Outline notes for each lecture are followed by a homework assignment.
 For most lectures these are assigned pages to read from The Law by Frederick Bastiat, the text of which is included at the back of the student book.
 The lesson for the first lecture includes an additional reading from the student manual, “How Tyranny Came to America” by Joseph Sobran.
 There are questions for students to answer that pertain to the Sobran article.